 - 1. The course is given by an institution accredited by the North Central Association of Colleges and Secondary Schools; - 2.
-The student assumes responsibility for all fees; and - 3.
-The Building Principal approves the course in advance.
+The student assumes responsibility for all fees; is a fourth or fifth year senior; - 3.
+The High Schoolstudent assumes responsibility for all fees; and - 3.4.
+The Building Principal approves the course in advance-.

-A maximum of 3 credits may be counted toward the requirements for a student's high school graduation.
+A maximum of 6 semestersunits of credit, $\frac{1}{2}$ credit per semester course for a total of 3 credits, may be counted toward the requirements for a student's high school graduation.